flyingfishfuse/intercropping_garden_planner/README.md

 Database works

+Working on:
-Working on getting the grid to pop up ... no errors but it's not working!!!
-ARRRGGGHHH!
+  getting the grid to pop up

+  clicking gets a thingamadoo

+  plant images in the buttons, grid_cells

 Once the window draws and the code is tied together, I will package it up for everyone to use on any computer